bitmarck-service/base32check/README.md

 ## Deployment

-Every commit on the master branch gets automatically deployed to [base32check.org](https://base32check.org).
+Every commit on the master branch gets automatically deployed to the website.